 If both of you have a healthy sense of self, then you can develop a healthy relationship by bringing your similar qualities as well as your differences to the relationship.
 This means there won’t be one person dominating over the other.

 Both you and your date need to accept one another… faults and all.
 It’s only when you are authentic and can show your date who you really are, that you will create a deep connection that will build a foundation for your healthy relationship.
-So let us get to it!
-We cover the 5 most important dating signals.

 2) You honor your boundaries